Chivas Logo

 1997 – 2002

 A tenth star was added to the logo to symbolize Chivas’s ongoing progress.
-It was earned after the team’s victory in El Torneo de Verano 1997 and represented pride in sports achievements.
+It was earned after the team’s victory in El Torneo de Verano 1997 and served as a source of pride in the team’s sporting achievements.

 2003 – 2006

 This emblem appeared after Mexican businessman Jorge Vergara acquired the club.
 The design remained unchanged, but the colors became brighter and lighter.
-For the first time, the design featured a wide white frame, which was round at the bottom and followed the shape of the helmet’s protruding parts and lambrequins at the top.
+For the first time, the design featured a wide white frame, round at the bottom and shaped to match the helmet’s protruding parts and lambrequins at the top.
 The inscription in the blue ring read: “CLUB DEPORTIVO GUADALAJARA S. A. DE C. V.”

 2006 – 2007